 A plan for minimizing erosion and controlling sediment through the implementation of best management practices (BMPs) must be included with the application for a permit.
-In addition to the "erosion and sediment control plan" required by section 11.2, all projects that disturb one or more acres of land or disturb less than one acre but are part of a larger common plan of development or sale and discharge to waters of the state or to a permitted Municipal Separate Stormwater Sewer System (MS4) also will need to develop and implement a Stormwater Pollution Prevention Plan (SWPPP) to obtain coverage under Florida's National Pollution Discharge Elimination System (NPDES) Stormwater Construction Generic Permit (CGP).
+In addition to the "erosion and sediment control plan" required by section 11.2, all projects that disturb one or more acres acre of land or disturb less than one acre but are part of a larger common plan of development or sale and that discharge to waters of the state or to through a permitted Municipal Separate Stormwater Sewer System (MS4) also will need to develop and implement a Stormwater Pollution Prevention Plan (SWPPP) to obtain coverage under Florida's National Pollution Discharge Elimination System (NPDES) Stormwater Construction Generic Permit (CGP).
+Therefore, applicants are advised to comply with the erosion and sediment control requirements in section 11.3.1, below.

 An effective sediment and erosion control plan is essential for controlling stormwater pollution during construction.
 An erosion and sediment control plan is a site-specific plan that specifies the location, installation, and maintenance of best management practices to prevent and control erosion and sediment loss at a construction site.
 The plan is submitted as part of the permit application and must be clearly shown on the construction plans for the development.
 Erosion and sediment control plans range from very simple for small, single-phase developments to complex for large, multiple phased projects.
-If, the proposed erosion and sedimentation controls no longer provide reasonable assurance that water quality standards will not be violated, due to unforeseen circumstances such as extreme rainfall events or construction delays, additional erosion and sediment control measures shall be required that must be implemented to prevent violations of water quality standards.
+If, because of unforeseen circumstances such as extreme rainfall events or construction delays, the proposed erosion and sedimentation controls no longer provide reasonable assurance that water quality standards will not be violated, due to unforeseen circumstances such as extreme rainfall events or construction delays, additional erosion and sediment control measures shall be required that must be designed and implemented to prevent violations of water quality standards.